-- Wire the sensor base (supplied separately) per the wiring diagram, see Figure 1. - 2.
-Set the desired address on the sensor address switches, see Figure 2. - Install the sensor into the sensor base.
-Push the sensor into the base while turning it clockwise to secure it in place. - After all sensors have been installed, apply power to the control unit and activate the communication line. - 5.
-Test the sensor(s) as described in the TESTING section of this manual.
+- 1. Wire the sensor base (supplied separately) per the wiring diagram, see Figure 1. - Set the desired address on the sensor address switches, see Figure 2.
+NOTE: Some panels support extended addressing.
+In order to set the sensor above address 99 on compatible systems, carefully remove the stop on the upper rotary switch with thumb or as shown in Figure 2. - Install the sensor into the sensor base.
+Push the sensor into the base while turning it clockwise to secure it - After all sensors have been installed, apply power to the control unit and activate the communication line. - Test the sensor(s) as described in the TESTING section of this manual.